-Since then Prof. Berendsen has given many contribution to the development of the molecular dynamics simulation of biological molecules.
+Since then Prof. Berendsen has given many contributions to the development of the molecular dynamics simulation of biological molecules.
 Here, I am just going to recall and describe some of the most important.

 Berendsen Thermostat and Barostat